 The UKCA marking cannot be used for goods placed on the Northern Ireland market.

 You can continue to apply the CE marking to your goods from 1 January 2021 if any of the following apply:

 - you currently apply the CE marking to your goods on the basis of self-declaration, as required by the relevant product legislation

 - any mandatory third-party conformity assessment was carried out by an EU-recognised notified body (including a body in a country with which the EU has a relevant mutual recognition agreement)

 - the certificate of conformity previously held by a UK body has been transferred to an EU-recognised notified body

 This does not apply to existing stock.
-For example if your goods were fully manufactured and ready to place on the market before 1 January 2021, you do not need to use the UKCA marking even if the certification was carried out by a UK-based body.
-These goods will only be able to be placed on the GB market and only until 31 December 2021.
+For example, if your goods were fully manufactured and ready to place on the market before 1 January 2021, you do not need to use the UKCA marking, even if the certification was carried out by a UK-based conformity assessment body.

 - From 1 January 2023, you will need to use the UKCA marking.

 When to use the UKNI marking alongside the CE marking:

 You need to use the UKNI marking (alongside the CE marking) if all of the following apply: